BIG-SA/BASH-Intro-2018/notes/0_introduction.md

 In the following pages, we **strongly encourage** you to manually type all commands.
 The mistakes you will inevitably make will actually *be important learning steps*.
 Additionally, in your work beyond today, you will probably not have any instructions to follow.
-The experience of typing these commands will equip you for future work far better than if you simply copy & paste.
+The experience of typing these commands will equip you for future work far better than if you simply copy and paste.

-### Copy & Paste
+### Copy and Paste
 {:.no_toc}

-As we're dealing with a large number of setups here the strategy for copy & pasting will vary.
+As we're dealing with a large number of setups here the strategy for copy and pasting will vary.
 To paste into a standard bash terminal, you usually use `Shift + Ctrl + C` for copy, substituting `V` for paste.
 On Mac this may be different, and for `git bash` and `PuTTY` this is also different.
 Typing will be much simpler, and we'll show you a lot of shortcuts to speed this up.